Key Points

 The tendency for the estimated magnitude of a parameter (e.g., based upon the average of a sample of observations of a treatment effect) to deviate randomly from the true magnitude of that parameter.
 Random variation is independent of the effects of systematic biases.
 In general, the larger the sample size is, the lower the random variation is of the estimate of a parameter.
 As random variation decreases, precision increases.

-In other words, everything varies, whether it be the dimensions of your product, your personal weight, your manufacturing processing time, the time to get to work, or your blood pressure.
+In other words, everything varies, whether it be the dimensions of your product, your weight, your manufacturing processing time, the time to get to work, or your blood pressure.
 Over time, you would expect the variation of those measurements to form some kind of statistical distribution that would approximate the underlying population of whatever you are measuring.

-That underlying distribution will have a calculated central tendency, variation, and shape.
-At any point in time, the measurement you take will vary and can come from any place in that distribution.
 If there is random variation, you will not be able to predict the exact value of the next measurement.
-You might be able to calculate the probability of what the next value might be — or even calculate a range of values within the next measurement might fall.
+You might be able to calculate the probability of what the next value might be — or even calculate a range of values within the next measurement that might fall.
 We can call that a confidence interval.

 While the statistical properties are interesting, what might be more important for you is how the concept of random variation impacts your ability to manage your process.
 If your process is exhibiting random variation, or what Dr. W. Edwards Deming called common cause variation, then your process is predictable and in what might be called a steady state.
-Deming distinguished common cause from special cause.
+Deming distinguished common causes from special causes.
 Special cause variation is unpredictable and a function of some unexpected intervention in your process.

 For example, the fill level of your bottle will have some variation as a function of the variation in your fill equipment, liquid, temperature, and run speed.
 That is the steady state given the combined effects of the variation in your process elements.
 It is expected and, over time, will form some distribution.

-However, if one of your fill nozzles starts to clog up, there will be variation in fill that is a function of a specific and assignable cause.
+However, if one of your fill nozzles starts to clog up, there will be a variation in fill that is a function of a specific and assignable cause.
 That would not be expected or predicted until after its occurrence.
 That would be non-random variation — or special cause variation.

 You can use a control chart to distinguish between a random (common cause, predictable, noise) variation and a non-random (special cause, unpredictable, signal) variation.